bopjesvla/BCI/report.md

 __Bayesian Prediction__

-The optimal action is not necessarily the action the classifier thinks is most likely the intended action.
-For example, given the classifiers entries X and Y, according to Bayes' theorem (Olshausen), [simple two-class example using real traversal times???]

 We used Bayesian Probability logic to determine the probability for each command that that command was the task intended by the participant, based on the classifier results over a small period of time (3 seconds) and the accuracy of each class in the classifier.
 Given the probabilities of these commands and the speeds they result in when they are correct or incorrect, we can calculate the expected speed of the avatar for each command and send the one with the highest expected speed to the game.

 For example, say that over a period of 3 seconds the classifier returns the predictions *speed*, *jump*, *speed*.
-If the specificity of the *speed* command is high and the specificity for the *jump* command is low, the expected speed of the avatar when sending *speed* to the game will probably be highest, therefor the agent sends *speed* to the game.
+If the specificity of the *speed* command is high and the specificity for the *jump* command is low, the expected speed of the avatar when sending *speed* to the game will probably be highest, therefore the agent sends *speed* to the game.
 On the other hand if the specificity for the *speed* command is low and the specificity for the *jump* command is high, the amount of uncertainty about the intended command will probably be too high and the expected speed for *rest* will be highest.
-Therefor the agent would not send a command to the game.
+Therefore the agent would not send a command to the game.

-A full pen-and-paper formalization can be found in Appendix A.
+A full pen-and-paper formalization of our prediction strategy can be found in Appendix A.

 __Zero Input Strategy__